sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

-[80](# "Algebraically, if a / n is the sum, the first fraction is 1 / [(n + p) / a] ; and the sumof the remaining fractions is mentioned in the rule to p / { [ (n + p) / a] n},where p is theoptionally chosen quantity.
+80[^211] / a] ; and the sumof the remaining fractions is mentioned in the rule to p / { [ (n + p) / a] n},where p is theoptionally chosen quantity.
 This p / {[(n + p) / a] n}is obtained obviously by simplifying (a / n) - 1 / [(n + p) / a].
 We must here give sneh n value to p that n + p becomes exactly divisible by a.").
 The denominator (of the given sum), when combined with an optionally chosen quantity and then divided by the numerator of that sum so as to leave no remainder, becomes the denominator related to the first numerator (in the intended series of fractions); and the (above) optionally chosen quantity, when divided by this (denominator of the first fraction) and by the denominator of the (given) sum, gives rise to (the sum of) the remaining (fractions in the series).
 From this (known sum of the remaining fractions in the series, the determination) of the other (denominators is to be carried out) in this very manner.

+[^211]: "Algebraically, if a / n is the sum, the first fraction is 1 / (n + p

 *Examples in illustration thereof.*